umarhassan-mitodl/21m.013j-fall-2013/content/pages/syllabus.md

 ### Class Participation

-As part of the [CI](http://web.mit.edu/commreq/) requirement of this class, students are required to attend lectures and recitations and to participate actively.
+As part of the {{% resource_link "6f271e6b-24f7-4c45-a18e-b2181a631190" "CI" %}} requirement of this class, students are required to attend lectures and recitations and to participate actively.
 At least one hour per week will be devoted to discussion.

 ### Oral Presentations